Wandering Stranger

 The man pulled a stone from his pack, flashing the brilliant green gem to the owner.
 “I can pay.”

 The innkeeper shook his head as he shoved the door.
-“Money isn’t the problem, this storm thunders through every year, and my storeroom isn’t endless.
-If you stay here, my supplies won’t keep us all fed during this storm, and that jewel in your fist will feed none of my patrons.”
+“Money isn’t the problem.
+This storm comes every year, and my storeroom isn’t endless.
+I can’t provide for you without harming my existing patrons, considering that jewel won’t fill a single belly.”

 “When’s this snowstorm going to blow itself out?”

-“Based on previous years, it’s likely to last days.”
+“Based on the past, it’s likely to last for days.”

-The drifter pocketed the gem, wedging his boot further into the opening.
 “Please, I’ll take a quarter of what you give everyone else.”
-He glanced down both sides of the path, adding, “There’s not another inn in view.”
+The wanderer wedged his boot further into the opening as he glimpsed past the large man.
+“There’s not another inn in view.”

-The wanderer shouldered the door open and barged inside.
+The wanderer shouldered the door open and slipped inside.
 “I’ll perform any task you require, just don’t make me leave.”

-The innkeeper hauled the drifter to his feet and threw him against the wall.
-“There are Dwarven holds scattered throughout this mountain range, you’ll find one eventually, but I’m not risking my patrons for you!”
+The innkeeper hauled the wanderer to his feet and threw him against the wall.
+“There are dwarven holds scattered throughout this mountain range.
+You’ll find one eventually, but I’m not risking my patrons for you!”

-As a slender hand touched the innkeeper’s shoulder, its owner leaned in and asked, “Alper, does the gem exist?”
+As a slender hand touched the innkeeper’s shoulder, a lithe woman leaned in with wide eyes.
+“What’s this about a gem?”

 The innkeeper’s arm slid towards the wanderer’s throat.
 “He may have a gemstone as big as your fist, Juliana.
 But I don’t have the extra supplies for him.”